Imagic: Text-Based Real Image Editing with Diffusion Models: Imagic: Diffusion-Based Real Image Editing

 \subsection{Implementation Details}

+{Our framework is general and can be combined with different generative models.
+We demonstrate it using two different state-of-the-art text-to-image generative diffusion models: {Imagen}~\cite{imagen} and {Stable Diffusion}~\cite{latent_diffusion}.}

-While our framework is general, our current implementation is based on Imagen~\cite{imagen}, a state-of-the-art text-to-image generative model.
-Imagen consists of three separate text-conditioned diffusion models: (i) a generative diffusion model for $64\times64$-pixel images; (ii) a super-resolution (SR) diffusion model turning $64\times64$-pixel images into $256\times256$ ones; and (iii) another SR model transforming $256\times256$-pixel images into the $1024\times1024$ resolution.
-By cascading these three models~\cite{ho2022cascaded} and using classifier-free guidance~\cite{ho2021classifier}, Imagen constitutes a powerful text-guided image generation scheme.
+{Imagen}~\cite{imagen} consists of 3 separate text-conditioned~diffusion models: (i)~a generative diffusion model for $64 64$-pixel images; (ii)~a super-resolution (SR) diffusion model turning $64 64$-pixel images into $256 256$ ones; and (iii)~another SR model transforming $256 256$-pixel images into the $1024 1024$ resolution.
+By cascading these 3 models~\cite{ho2022cascaded} and using classifier-free guidance~\cite{ho2021classifier}, Imagen constitutes a powerful text-guided image generation scheme.

-We optimize the text embedding using the $64\times64$ diffusion model and the Adam~\cite{adam} optimizer for $100$ steps and a fixed learning rate of $0.001$.
-We then fine-tune the $64\times64$ diffusion model by continuing Imagen's training for $1500$ steps for our input image, conditioned on the optimized embedding.
-In parallel, we also fine-tune the $64\times64 \rightarrow 256\times256$ SR diffusion model using the target text embedding and the original image for $1500$ steps, in order to capture high-frequency details from the original image.
-We find that fine-tuning the $256\times256 \rightarrow 1024\times1024$ model adds little to no effect to the results, therefore we opt to use its pre-trained version conditioned on the target text.
+We optimize the text embedding using the $64 64$ diffusion model and the Adam~\cite{adam} optimizer for $100$ steps and a fixed learning rate of $1\text{e}{-3}$.
+We then fine-tune the $64 64$ diffusion model by continuing Imagen's training for $1500$ steps for our input image, conditioned on the optimized embedding.
+In parallel, we also fine-tune the $64 64 \rightarrow 256 256$ SR diffusion model using the target text embedding and the original image for $1500$ steps, in order to capture high-frequency details from the original image.
+We find that fine-tuning the $256 256 \rightarrow 1024 1024$ model adds little to no effect to the results, therefore we opt to use its pre-trained version conditioned on the target text.
 This entire optimization process takes around $8$ minutes per image on two TPUv4 chips.

 Afterwards, we interpolate the text embeddings according to \autoref{eq:interp}.
-Because of the fine-tuning process, using $\eta=0$ will generate the original image, and as $\eta$ increases, the image will start to align with the target text.
+Because of the fine-tuning process, using $\eta 0$ will generate the original image, and as $\eta$ increases, the image will start to align with the target text.
 To maintain both image fidelity and target text alignment, we choose an intermediate $\eta$, usually residing between $0.6$ and $0.8$ (see \autoref{fig:lpips_clip}).
 We then generate with Imagen~\cite{imagen} with its provided hyperparameters.
 We find that using the DDIM~\cite{song2020denoising} sampling scheme generally provides slightly improved results over the more stochastic DDPM scheme.